Tree House / QBO3 Arquitectos

 -

-Architects in chargeMario Vargas, Carlos Vásquez, Daniel Palma and Ignacio Vargas
+- Architects In Charge:Mario Vargas, Carlos Vásquez, Daniel Palma and Ignacio Vargas

-Structural EngineerOscar Mario Gonzalez
+- Structural Engineer:Oscar Mario Gonzalez

-ConstructionQBO3 Arquitectos
+- Construction:QBO3 Arquitectos

-From the architect.
+Text description provided by the architects.
 The Tree House project was born as a refuge that could allow an escape from the city for our client, chemist by profession and artist by vocation.
 The site is located in Costa Rica, in a forest-like area of Puerto Carrillo de Hojancha in Guanacaste.

 From the beginning of the process and due to the conditions of the site, it was proposed to conserve the largest number of trees on the property.
 This became the starting point to study the relation of the house with its immediate context where concepts such as permeability, integration and the exterior - interior relationship became fundamental in the design process.